Zea (plant): Origin of maize and interaction with teosintes

+Maize is a grass, related to sorghum and more distantly to rice and wheat.
+The genus Zea is closely related to Tripsacum, gamagrass.

-Teosintes are critical components of maize evolution, but opinions vary about which taxa were involved.
+Teosintes are critical components of maize domestication, but opinions vary about which taxa were involved.
 According to the most widely held evolutionary model, the crop was derived directly from Z. m. parviglumis by selection of key mutations; but in some varieties up to 20% of its genetic material came from Z. m. mexicana through introgression.

 All but the Nicaraguan species of teosinte may grow in or very near corn fields, providing opportunities for introgression between teosinte and maize.
 First, and later-generation hybrids are often found in the fields, but the rate of gene exchange is quite low.
 Some populations of Z. m. mexicana display Vavilovian mimicry within cultivated maize fields, having evolved a maize-like form as a result of the farmers' selective weeding pressure.
 In some areas of Mexico, teosintes are regarded by maize farmers as a noxious weed, while in a few areas, farmers regard it as a beneficial companion plant, and encourage its introgression into their maize.